-2020 Sumn ner Semester I April 1 - May 19 Registration Summer I 2020 May 19 Payment deadline (If registered for classes April 1 - May 19) May 21 Last day to drop or withdraw from a semester-length course with 100% refund May 25 Memorial Day Holiday May 26 First class day May 27 Last day for schedule changes June 1 Fourth class day; official census day; Official census day for six-week course June 2 Last day to drop or withdraw from a six-week course with a 70% refund June 4 Last day to drop or withdraw from a six-week course with a 25% refund June 11 Scholarship forms due for fall (All students) June 17 Last day to drop or withdraw from a twelve-week course with a 70% refund June 22 Last day to drop or withdraw from a twelve-week course with a 25% refund Last day to drop or withdraw from a six-week course with a grade of "W" July 1 Final examinations July 2 Final grades due to Office of the Registrar by 10:00 a.m.
-July 16 Last day to drop or withdraw from a twelve-week course with a grade of "W"
+April 1 - May 18 Registration Summer I 2021 May 10 Summer office hours begin, 8:00 a.m. - 5:00 p.m., Monday-Thursday; Closed Friday May 18 Payment deadline (If registered for classes April 1 - May 18) May 20 Last day to drop or withdraw from a semester-length course with 100% refund May 24 First class day; May 25 Last day for schedule changes May 27 Fourth class day; Official census day; Official census day for six-week course May 31 Memorial Day Holiday June 1 Last day to drop or withdraw from a semester-length course with a 70% refund June 3 Last day to drop or withdraw from a semester-length course with a 25% refund June 10 Scholarship forms due for fall 2021 (All students) June 16 Last day to drop or withdraw from a twelve-week course with a 70% refund June 21 Last day to drop or withdraw from a twelve-week course with a 25% refund Last day to drop or withdraw with a grade of "W" June 30 Final examinations July 1 Final grades due to Office of the Registrar by 10:00 a.m.
+July 15 Last day to drop or withdraw from a twelve-week course with a grade of "W"

-2020 Summer Semester II
+2021 Summer Semester II^

-April 1 - June 30 Registration Summer II 2020 June 30 Payment deadline (If registered for classes April 1-June 30) July 2 Last day to drop or withdraw from a semester-length course with a 100% refund July 6 First class day July 7 Last day for schedule changes July 9 Fourth class day, official census day; July 13 Last day to drop or withdraw from a six-week Summer Semester II course with a 70% refund July 15 Last day to drop or withdraw from a six-week Summer Semester II course with a 25% refund Last day to drop or with withdraw from a twelve-week course with a grade of "W" Financial aid forms for fall 2020 due July 30 Last day to drop or withdraw from a six-week Summer Semester II course with a grade of "W"
+2021 Sullill ici Schiester II April 1 - June 30 Registration Summer II 2021 June 29 Payment deadline (If registered for classes April 1-June 29) July 1 Last day to drop or withdraw from a semester-length course with a 100% refund July 5 First class day July 6 Last day for schedule changes July 8 Fourth class day, official census day; July 12 Last day to drop or withdraw from a six-week Summer Semester II course with a 70% refund July 14 Last day to drop or withdraw from a six-week Summer Semester II course with a 25% re Last day to drop or withdraw from a twelve-week course with a grade of "W" Financial aid forms for Fall 2021 due July 29 Last day to withdraw or drop from a six-week Summer Semester II course with a grade of "W" August 10 Final examinations August 11 Final grades due to Office of the Registrar by 10:00 a.m.